datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 5. Click `OK`.
 You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
 6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
 Why is this?
 What do you think we can do to fix this?
+> ## Solution
+>
+> The entries that have data in `scientificName 3` and `scientificName 4` but not the first two `scientificName` columns
+> had an extra space at the beginning of the entry.
+Leading white spaces are very difficult to notice when cleaning data
+> manually.
+This is another advantage of using OpenRefine to clean your data.
+We'll look at how to
+> fix leading and trailing white spaces in a later exercise.
+{: .solution}

 > ## Exercise
 >
 > Try to change the name of the second new column to "species".
 How can you correct the problem you encounter?
+> > ## Solution
+> >
+> > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
+Type "species" into the box
+> > that appears.
+A pop-up will appear that says `Another column already named species`.
+This is because there is another column
+> > where we've recorded the species abbreviation.
+You can choose another name like `speciesName` for this column or change the other
+> > `species` column you can change the name to `speciesAbbreviation`.
+> {: .solution}
 {: .challenge}

 ## Undo / Redo